ursinus-cs174-s2023/Modules/_pages/CppObjects_Inheritance/video2.md

 <h1>Notes</h1>
 <ul>
 <li>Every class has a <b>destructor</b> which is called right before an object of that class is deleted.
 It is declared with the tilde notation</li>
-<li>Static objects are destructed automatically at the end of the method in which they were declared.
+<li>Statically declared objects are destructed automatically at the end of the method in which they were declared.
 Dynamic objects have to be destructed manually by calling <code>delete</code>, just like dynamic arrays.
 Be sure to delete your dynamic objects after you're finished using them to avoid memory leaks!</li>
 </ul>